-Unless otherwise provided in the applicable Offering Circular Supplement, the (Trustee, or its agent), will calculate the Interest Rates of LIBOR Classes for each Accrual Period (after the initial Accrual Period) on the second Business Day before the Accrual Period begins (a "Floating Rate Adjustment Date").
-On each Floating Rate Adjustment Date, the Trustee or its agent will determine the applicable LIBOR in accordance with one of the two following methods described below.
-The method that is used for determining LIBOR in a particular transaction will be specified in the related Offering Circular Supplement.
+Unless otherwise provided in the applicable Offering Circular Supplement, the Trustee (or its agent) will calculate the Interest Rates of LIBOR Classes for each Accrual Period (after the initial Accrual Period) on the second Business Day before the Accrual Period (each, a "Floating Rate Adjustment Date").
+On each Floating Rate Adjustment Date, the Trustee or its agent will obtain LIBOR in accordance with the method described below.

 ICE LIBOR.
-If using this method of determining LIBOR, the Trustee or its agent will determine LIBOR on the basis of the ICE Benchmark Administration ("ICE") LIBOR method ("ICE LIBOR"), using the rate, expressed as a percentage per annum, for one-month deposits in U.S. Dollar deposits as it appears on the ICE Secure File Transfer Protocol (SFTP) service or on the Reuters Screen LIBOR01 Page (or any replacement Reuters page that displays that rate, or on the appropriate page of such other information service that publishes that rate from time to time in place of Reuters) as of 11:00 a.m.
+The Trustee or its agent will obtain LIBOR on the basis of ICE Benchmark Administration ("ICE") LIBOR method ("ICE LIBOR"), using the rate, expressed as a percentage per annum, for one-month or one-year U.S. Dollar deposits, as applicable, as it appears on the ICE Secure File Transfer Protocol (SFTP) service or on the Reuters Screen LIBOR01 Page (or any replacement Reuters page that displays that rate, or on the appropriate page of such other information service that publishes that rate from time to time) as of 11:00 a.m.
 London time on the related Floating Rate Adjustment Date.
-In the event that any other person takes over the administration of LIBOR, LIBOR shall be determined on the basis of the succeeding administration's LIBOR method.
+In the event that any person other than ICE takes over the administration of LIBOR, LIBOR will be determined on the basis of the succeeding administrator's LIBOR method.